sickozell/SickoCV/README.md

 **SPECIAL BEHAVIORS**

-If Attack is set to 1 (and release is set greater than 1) and a new GATE or Toggle TRIGGER is detected before Release phase has ended, the next Release phase will start from the previous reached release point.
+If Attack is set to 1ms (and release is set greater than 1ms) and a new GATE or Toggle TRIGGER is detected before Release phase has ended, the next Release phase will start from the previous reached release point.

-If Release is set to 1 (and attack is set greater than 1) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.
+If Release is set to 1ms (and attack is set greater than 1ms) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

 These behaviors are more understandable connecting a scope on the output.

 #### Context Menu
 - Initialize On Start: discards previous module state on VCV restart
-- Disable Unarm: this disables unarm feature

 ## Wavetabler
 ### wavetable sample player